How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 How long does ketamine treatment last

-As a family physician working in mental health, a question I hear often in my practice: “How long do ketamine treatments last?”.
+As a family physician working in mental health, a question I hear often in my practice: “How long do psychedelic therapy treatments last?”.
 And like many aspects of medicine, the answer isn’t always straightforward.

-Ketamine isn’t new to the medical world.
+Psychedelics aren’t new to the medical world.
 It’s been a trusted tool in my field for decades.
 Many people are surprised to learn this.
 Originally developed as an anesthetic, it’s now showing incredible promise in mental health treatment.
-We’re now exploring ketamine in a new light.
-This isn’t a new drug.
-It’s a new application of a well-known medication.
+We’re now exploring psychedelic medicines in a new light.
+They aren’t new drugs but rather a new application of well-known medications.

-Ketamine is a versatile medication with a long history in medicine.
+One legal psychedelic is a versatile medication with a long history in medicine.
 It’s primarily known as an anesthetic, but it’s much more than that.
-At subanesthetic doses, ketamine has shown remarkable efficacy in treating conditions that often resist traditional treatments.
+At subanesthetic doses, this psychedelic has shown remarkable efficacy in treating conditions that often resist traditional treatments.

-Many of patients with anxiety and treatment-resistant depression found ketamine therapy extremely helpful.
-They often remark that ketamine helps quiet the constant chatter of worried thoughts, allowing them to engage more fully with their lives.
+Many of patients with anxiety and treatment-resistant depression found psychedelic therapy extremely helpful.
+They often remark that psychedelics help to quiet the constant chatter of worried thoughts, allowing them to engage more fully with their lives.

-Ketamine’s potential in managing chronic pain is particularly promising.
+The potential in psychedelics for managing chronic pain is particularly promising.
 I’ve seen patients experience significant relief.
 For some, it’s provided a level of pain control they haven’t achieved with other treatments.

-The key player in ketamine’s mechanism is the NMDA receptor.
+The key player in the psychedelic mechanism is the NMDA receptor.
 NMDA stands for N-methyl-D-aspartate.
 These receptors are found on brain cells and play a crucial role in neurotransmission, learning, and memory.
-Ketamine interacts with these receptors, temporarily blocking them.
+Psychedelic medicine interacts with these receptors, temporarily blocking them.

-When ketamine blocks the NMDA receptors, it triggers a cascade of events in the brain.
+When the psychedelic blocks the NMDA receptors, it triggers a cascade of events in the brain.
 This blockade leads to the release of a neurotransmitter called glutamate in certain areas of the brain.
 Glutamate then activates another receptor called the AMPA receptor.

 The downstream effect of interacting with these neurotransmitters is it leads to the release of molecules that help brain cells communicate better.
 One of the most important of these molecules is called BDNF (Brain-Derived Neurotrophic Factor).
 BDNF is often described as a type of fertilizer for the brain because it helps brain cells grow and form new connections.

 This process of forming new connections is called synaptogenesis.
-It’s believed to be one of the main reasons why ketamine can have such rapid and significant effects on mood and cognition.
-By promoting synaptogenesis, ketamine may help to repair and rebuild brain circuits that have been damaged by stress and depression.
+It’s believed to be one of the main reasons why psychedelics can have such rapid and significant effects on mood and cognition.
+By promoting synaptogenesis, psychedelics may help to repair and rebuild brain circuits that have been damaged by stress and depression.

-Another important effect of ketamine is its impact on a signaling pathway in the brain called mTOR.
+Another important effect of psychedelics are their impact on a signaling pathway in the brain called mTOR.
 The mTOR pathway is involved in cell growth and plasticity.
-Ketamine’s activation of this pathway is thought to contribute to its antidepressant effects.
+The activation of this pathway by psychedelic medicines is thought to contribute to its antidepressant effects.

-Unlike traditional antidepressants that primarily focus on increasing levels of serotonin or norepinephrine, ketamine’s approach is more comprehensive.
-It doesn’t just alter neurotransmitter levels; it actually helps rewire the brain.
-Ketamine reduces activity in the “default mode network” of the brain.
+Unlike traditional antidepressants that primarily focus on increasing levels of serotonin or norepinephrine, psychedelics’ approach are more comprehensive.
+They doesn’t just alter neurotransmitter levels; they actually help rewire the brain.
+Psychedelic medicine reduces activity in the “default mode network” of the brain.
 The default mode network is a set of brain pathways active at rest, thought to be the home of negative automatic patterns of thinking and behaving.
 Reducing activity in the default mode network, plus enhancement in synaptogenic activity is a powerful tool in the toolkit for mental health patients.
-This is why ketamine is often described as having a “reset” effect on the brain.
+This is why psychedelics are often described as having a “reset” effect on the brain.

 The effects of this process can be rapid and profound.
 Many patients report improvements in mood and cognition within hours or days of treatment.
 They often describe feeling as if a heavy weight has been lifted, or experiencing enhanced clarity of thought and a renewed sense of possibility.

-This swift action is a significant advantage of ketamine.
-Traditional antidepressants often take weeks to show effects, while ketamine can produce noticeable changes much more quickly.
+This swift action is a significant advantage of psychedelics.
+Traditional antidepressants often take weeks to show effects, while psychedelics can produce noticeable changes much more quickly.
 For patients who have struggled with treatment-resistant depression, this rapid relief can be life-changing.

-It’s important to note that while the initial effects of ketamine can be quick, maintaining these benefits may require ongoing treatment.
+It’s important to note that while the initial effects of psychedelic medicine can be quick, maintaining these benefits may require ongoing treatment.
 The exact protocols can vary, but many patients receive a series of treatments over time to sustain the positive effects.

 Administration Types and Their Impact on Ketamine Treatment Duration